Class of 1997

 Cherie Robbins, MSN’97, is a nurse practitioner and director of health at the University School of Nashville (2020).

 Kristin Sohn, MSN’97, completed a neonatal-perinatal fellowship at University of California Davis.
-She is working as a neonatologist in Reno, Nevada (2017).
+She is a neonatologist in Reno, Nevada (2017).

-Julie Sumner, MSN’97, read her work at Williamson County (Tennessee) Public Library’s "poets who heal" event in April 2016.
+Julie Sumner, MSN’97, presented her poetry at Williamson County (Tennessee) Public Library’s "poets who heal" event in April 2016.
+She is a nurse in the intensive care units and the liver transplant service at Vanderbilt University Medical Center.

-Charlotte Swint, MSN’97, is interim director of the undergraduate nursing program at Clayton State University in Morrow, Georgia.
-She was a 2016-17 scholar in the Sigma Theta Tau Nurse Faculty Leadership Academy, and co-chair/founder of the Health Policy Education Special Interest Group for the National Organization of Nurse Practitioner Faculties.
+Charlotte Swint, MSN’97, was a 2016-17 scholar in the Sigma Theta Tau Nurse Faculty Leadership Academy, and co-chair/founder of the Health Policy Education Special Interest Group for the National Organization of Nurse Practitioner Faculties.
+She is interim director of the undergraduate nursing program at Clayton State University in Morrow, Georgia.

 Ellen Volpe, MSN’97 , of Rochester, New York, passed away June 8, 2017.